 What is Regulation F CFPB?

-Debt Collection Practices Regulation F is a new law that requires all debt collectors to follow certain rules and regulations.
+Debt Collection Practices Regulation F, other wise known as CFPB Regulation F Compliance guide is a new law that requires all debt collectors to follow certain rules and regulations.
 It was created to prevent abusive and harassing practices in the collection of debts.

 Due to the changes brought about by the new law, many debt collection agencies have to change their communication methods with their customers, that in a nutshell is what is Regulation F in collections is.